ethanfuerst/nba-dashboard/README.md

 # nba_vis

-This project is where I keep all my python files that I use when I analyze all sorts of NBA data.
+This project is where I keep all my files that I use when I analyze all sorts of NBA data.

 ## Files in this repository